anaconda/pyscript-tutorial/mod1_getting_started_with_pyscript.md

 ## How to work with the hands-on exercises

-To work on the apps all that you'd need is a code editor with syntax highlighting, and a Web Browser.
+To work on the apps we will be using [PyScript.com](https://pyscript.com), that is a flexible coding environment specifically designed to immediately work with PyScript.

+PyScript.com is completely **free** to use.
+You only need to sign up to create your account, and you are ready to go.

+Once logged in, you get access to your **Dashboard**, where all your apps reside, along with a public catalog of _Trending_ and _Featured_ apps.

+Last but (_by no means_, ed.) not least, PyScript.com provides out of the box an easy way to _distribute_ and _share_ your apps, as well as to _clone_ other existing apps.

+PyScript.com is indeed absolutely perfect to get started with PyScript.
+We will explore a bit more in details some of its features in chapter 1, and we will use to work on all the exercises in this module.

-Any modern we browser would do!
+As for the web browser, any modern we browser would do!
 So please feel free to use the one you are feeling most comfortable with.
 I will be using Google Chrome, for the exact same reason.
 This means that some references reported in the text (e.g. to the Web Inspector / JavaScript console) may need to be re-adapted to your web browser, accordingly.

 When you are working on the hands on parts, I would strongly encourage you to _write_ yourself the code reported in the sections (_unless sometimes differently instructed_), rather than simply copying and pasting it.
 This would help you a lot in familiarizing with the code, and the new technology, especially if you are an absolute beginner.